Subhranil2004/digits-in-ink/README.md

 |DNN                       |`97.97%`   |`0.1070`  |
 |Data augmentation + DNN   |`98.72%`   |`0.0365`  |
 |Data augmentation + CNN   |`99.45%`   |`0.0153`  |

-## Streamlit web-app
-- This interactive app enables users to upload an image of their choice, and it predicts the (handwritten) digit in the image.
-The most accurate (99.45%) model is used for prediction: `CNN_Augmented_100_model.h5`
-- To run the app, follow the link in the `About` section, or if you want to run it from the terminal after cloning this repo, type the following command in the terminal : `streamlit run app.py`

 ### Contributions and suggestions are welcome! 😊